franklenin/franklenin.github.io/_posts/2018-11-05-bayes-and-induction.markdown

 layout: post
 title:  Bayesian Statistics Solve the Problem of Induction
 date:   2018-11-05 15:01:35 +0300
-image:  '/images/10.jpg'
+#image:  '/images/10.jpg'
-tags:   [travel, lifestyle]
+tags:   [philosophy, statistics, science]
 ---
 It is alsmot 300 years since David Hume proposed the problem of induction on his celebrated *A Treatise of Human Nature*.
 Hume's main thesis questions the validity of our inductive reasoning.
 As we know, our inductive reasoning relies on past experiences to predict future events, *e.g.* my prediction that the sun will arise tomorrow.